billennium/ReGAE/README.md

 The `requirements.txt` lists a standard "CPU" version on `pytorch`.
 In order to use a GPU, a version of `pytorch` specific to the device will be required.

-Install R-GAE as a python module:
+Install ReGAE as a python module:
 ```
 pip install .
 ```